 1. Which Type of Cemetery is Best?

-In some instances, the funeral home staff handling your loved one’s services may liaise with cemetery staff to arrange a burial place.
-In others, though, the family of the deceased may take on this role.
+In most instances, the funeral home staff will connect with cemetery staff to arrange the burial services.
+Once you pick your cemetery, you can notify the funeral home staff to see what they will coordinate.
+In some instances, though, the family of the deceased may take on this role.

 There are a few different types of cemeteries that serve people with different needs: